 According to Lee, the US government ’s complacency is the real threat to US preeminence in artificial intelligence as opposed to China ’s continued rise in the field.

-Even though Lee is not entirely unbiased, he is best placed to comprehend the matter.
+Even though Lee is not entirely unbiased, he is best placed to understand the matter.
 In fact, during the 1980s, he worked on machine learning technology at the well-known Carnegie Mellon University.

 He also led the China-based Microsoft research lab back in the 1990s before spearheading Google’s entry into China, particularly in the 2000s.

 Currently, Lee is known for leading Sinovation Ventures, which is an AI-based incubator located in Beijing.
 What’s more, he is the author behind AI Superpowers, a recently published book exploring the American and Chinese AI booms.

 Lee is convinced that the United States has failed to prioritize and invest in key AI research projects.
 Generally, technology firms concentrate less on vital breakthroughs than the academia sector, which is currently striving to compete with the private sector to retain researchers.

 “The US should set out some really big challenges that the current technology cannot solve.
 A resurgence of interest in AI has been inspired, in large part, by stunning advances in deep learning, a technique that uses very large artificial neural networks to learn from data.
 But the approach requires huge quantities of data, and it tends to work only in narrow domains.
 A next set of technologies [is needed] to overcome the limits of deep learning.
 Commercial companies aren’t going to focus on these things,” Lee said to MIT Technology Review.